Polar

 Note:

-displayed if the user clicks with the mouse anywhere on the graph.
+results are also displayed if the user clicks with the mouse anywhere on

 - To

-find the area or the arc length of this curve over a certain interval, enter
+find the area or the length of this graph over a certain interval, enter

-the values of the lower and upper limits into the text fields that have
+the values of the lower and upper bounds onto the text fields that have

-the labels marked From and To.
+the labels marked as From and To.
 Then click on the Find

 Area button or Find Length button to